Psychology Field Research

 Field researchers:

-• Help shape the tools that you and other mental health professionals will use in your clincal practice
+• Help shape the tools that you and other mental health professionals will use in your clinical practice

 • Stay updated with the latest research on clinical issues